+Looks somewhat like cheese but it’s quite different.
 This sweet egg and milk based dish is part of the Easter menu especially North-East Hungary.
 Often made for Easter Sunday when traditionally food was taken to the church for blessing.
-It’s a bit like a solid mild custard, the texture is more like cooked egg whites rather than cheese and it breaks in slabs rather than crumble.
-May sound unusual but surprisingly pleasant, try it with the savory ham or Easter bread.
+It’s similar to a solid mild custard and the texture is more of cooked egg whites than cheese, breaking in slabs rather than crumble.
+May sound unusual but surprisingly pleasant, goes so well with savory smoked ham and Easter bread.

 Ingredients – for 2-3 servings